10 Steps To Fix A Toxic Relationship

 This article has been researched and written by Nardus Saayman.
 AI has not been used in producing this article.

 Every relationship has its fair share of ups and downs, but when toxicity creeps in, it can become a serious challenge.
 Toxic relationships can be emotionally draining and detrimental to our overall well-being.
+In fact, research published in the Journal of Health and Social Behavior found that low-quality relationships can be more harmful to mental health than being single.
 However, with commitment, effort, and a willingness to change, it’s possible to fix a toxic relationship and rebuild love and harmony.
 In this article, we will explore ten steps that can help you navigate the path towards a healthier and happier relationship.

 1. Recognize the toxicity